mariapaz/mariapaz/README.md

 - ⚡ Fun fact: ...
 -->
 ## 📫 How to reach me:
-- send me a message on Github
+- Send me a message on Github
-- find me on discord: Paz#8596
+- Find me on discord: Paz#8596